 - Cheese sauces and vegan mac & cheese.
 This magical hippie dust really shines in creamy sauces.
 It’s the classic “gateway” sauce that convinces newbies that life will, indeed, still be beautiful, post-cheese.
 I love cashew cream sauce flavored with nooch, but there are so many scrumptious ways to make creamy, vegan cheesy sauces, including using cauliflower, pumpkin seeds, sunflower seeds, even potatoes.

 - Nacho cheese.
 Probably my favorite cheese sauce variation — I love the spicy hit of chili peppers.

 - Vegan Parmesan.
 Nooch’s aged cheese flavor, along with a few seasonings, makes it the perfect substitute for grated or powdered parmesan, sprinkled over pizzas, spaghetti, or salads.

 - Caesar Salad and Caesar Dressing.
 Its nutty, Parm-like flavors are a must in the vegan version of the classic salad and dressing.

 - Kale chips.
 If you’ve tried cheezy kale chips from the store, you’ve likely had nutritional yeast.
 Absolutely delish.

 - Soups.
 I often use nooch or miso paste in soups when I need an assertive savory note without adding more salt.
 Bored with your homemade vegetable soup?
 Add a tablespoon of nooch!

-- Vegan sour cream.
-I always add a bit of nooch to my homemade sour cream — not for the cheesy flavoring, but because it adds an irresistible complexity.
+- Vegan sour cream and ricotta.
+I always add a bit of nooch to my homemade sour cream and ricotta — not for the cheesy flavoring, but because it adds an irresistible complexity.
 Good stuff!